2012 Delhi gang rape and murder: Changes to the legal system

 The outpouring of anger and grief following the rape and murder gave rise to hopes for change in India.
 The government responded with the passage of several new sexual assault laws, including a mandatory minimum sentence of 20 years for gang rape, and six new fast-track courts created solely for rape prosecutions.
 As an indicator of the scope of the problem of rape prosecution, the "Nirbhaya" case was the only conviction obtained among the 706 rape cases filed in New Delhi in 2012.
 Between 16 December 2012 and 4 January 2013, Delhi police recorded 501 allegations of harassment and 64 of rape, but only four inquiries were launched.
 However, it appears that the "Nirbhaya" case has had an effect on the willingness of rape or molestation victims to report the crime; police records show that during the final nine months of 2013 almost twice as many rape victims filed a police report and four times as many allegations of molestation were made.
 A recent report released by the National Crime Records Bureau shows that 95 percent of the cases brought to the police were classified as a crime.
 However, there is a large backlog of cases with fewer than 15 percent of those charged tried in 2012, leaving 85 percent waiting to come to trial.

-On 16 December 2013, the one-year anniversary of the rape was commemorated in London with a public memorial to honour the victim.
+On 16 December 2013, the first anniversary of the rape was commemorated in London with a public memorial to honour the victim.
 Speakers included Meera Syal, whose parents are from New Delhi.
 Speaking of the anger that was expressed at the time of the rape, she said, "We need to hold onto that anger and demand that the Indian Government enforces all the promised changes of its recent Criminal Law Amendment Act, which changed laws to expand the definition of rape and incorporated new offences including acid attack, sexual harassment, voyeurism and stalking".
 She also said that activists need to act in solidarity with other organisations to stop violence against women and girls around the world.

-Following the incident the government set up the Nirbhaya Fund for "empowerment, safety and security of women and girl children.
+Following the incident the government set up the Nirbhaya Fund for "empowerment, safety and security of women and girl children."
 The Fund is administered by Department of Economic Affairs of the finance ministry.
 However, an Oxfam India report published in 2021 shows that the fund remains underused and underutilized.